 - Letters of recommendation attesting to the applicant’s potential for success in a competitive graduate program;

 - A written personal statement in which the candidate demonstrates that his or her research interests are consistent with those of the Mays Marketing faculty and that the applicant’s professional and educational goals are congruent with the requirements and objectives of the Ph.D.
 Program.

 Applicants who meet the initial selection criteria will be contacted for a telephone or personal interview.
-Applicants who successfully meet the admission criteria will be recommended for admission, subject to final review and approval by the Executive Associate Dean of Mays Business School.
+Applicants who successfully meet the admission criteria will be recommended for admission, subject to final review and approval by the Mays Business Schools’ Associate Dean of Research & Scholarship.